patrickfournier/gorfector/SCANNER_SUPPORT.md

 Some things to keep in mind:

-- You cannot change the parameter grouping.
+- You cannot change how parameters are grouped in the UI.
-- You cannot change the parameter ordering.
+- You cannot change how parameters are ordered in the UI.
 - **Do not change the parameter `id` field.**
 - The `x-resolution`, `y-resolution`, `resolution`, `tl-x`, `tl-y`, `br-x` and `br-y` parameters are automatically put in the "Common Options" groups of the "Basic" tab.
 You cannot change this behavior.
 - To ensure consistency and reduce the amount of translation work, use the same titles and descriptions as the other scanners for parameters that serve the same purposes.
-Look at the other JSON files in the `scanners` directory for examples.
+Look at the other JSON files in the `scanners` directory for inspiration.

 ## Add the file to the build system